External: Works with volunteer leaders and manages consultants and vendors as required

 Special Position Requirements:

-The ability to communicate effectively with membership, association staff, and conference facility/hotel/vendor staff; the ability to keep a cool head when things do not go as planned and respond in a nimble fashion to address problems as they arise; knowledge of hotel operations; knowledge of hotel hierarchy; the ability to make decisions quickly with sound judgment and at times with incomplete information.
-A bachelor’s degree in communications/hospitality or related field is preferred commiserate experience will be considered.
+The ability to communicate face to face and/or via video conferencing effectively with membership, association staff, and conference facility/hotel/vendor staff; the ability to keep a cool head when things do not go as planned and respond in a nimble fashion to address problems as they arise; knowledge of hotel operations; knowledge of hotel hierarchy; the ability to make decisions quickly with sound judgment and at times with incomplete information.
+A bachelor’s degree in communications/hospitality or related field is preferred commensurate experience will be considered.
 Must be proficient in Microsoft Office and knowledge of design software is a plus.

 Travel Requirements: Position will require periods of somewhat frequent travel, especially in the spring and fall when Chapters traditionally host their meetings and conferences.
 Primary responsibility for Chapter conferences and events, but also anticipated travel for the National Conference in May (Washington, DC), and Employee Ownership conference and trade show in November (Las Vegas, NV).